-- 1. Westbrook Hay has long prided itself on the quality of the teaching and pastoral care provided to its pupils.
+- Westbrook Hay has long prided itself on the quality of the teaching and pastoral care provided to its pupils.
 However, if parents do have a complaint, they can expect it to be treated by the School with care and in accordance with this policy.
 This policy applies to all phases of education at Westbrook Hay including EYFS. - 2.
 Westbrook Hay makes its Complaints Procedure available to all parents of pupils via the School's website and in the School Office during the school day, and will ensure that parents of pupils who request it are given a copy. - 3.
 In accordance with paragraph 32(1) of Schedule 1 of the Education (Independent School Standards) Regulation 2014, Westbrook Hay will also make available, on request, to the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints registered under the formal procedure during the preceding school year. - 4.
 Complaints by parents of former pupils will be dealt with under this Complaints Procedure only if the complaint was initially raised when the pupil to whom the complaint relates to was still registered as a pupil at the School. - 5.
-"Parent(s)" means the holder(s) of parental responsibility for a pupil to whom the complaint relates. - 6.
+The School will be mindful of its obligations under the Equality Act 2010 in the application of this policy. - 6.
+"Parent(s)" means the holder(s) of parental responsibility for a pupil to whom the complaint relates. - 7.
 This policy should be read in conjunction with the Child Protection and Safeguarding Policy.